This post may contain affiliate links, please see my disclosure policy for details.

 What is a Blood Spot?

-A blood spot on the yolk of an egg is NOT an indication that the egg is fertile, but instead it's merely caused by a small rupture in a blood vessel of the hen as she was laying the egg.
+A blood spot on the yolk of an egg is NOT an indication that the egg is fertile, but instead it's merely caused by a small rupture in a blood vessel that ruptured as the hen was creating the egg.

 Causes of Blood Spots in Fresh Eggs